Iankumu/mpesa/UPGRADE.md

 **1. Consolidated Callback Configuration:**
     Individual callback URL properties (e.g., MPESA_CALLBACK_URL, MPESA_B2C_RESULT_URL) have been replaced with a single `mpesa.callbacks` array in `config/mpesa.php`.

 **2. Dropped PHP 8.0 and 8.1 Support:**
-    The package now requires PHP 8.2 or 8.3.
+    The package now requires PHP 8.2 or greater.

 **3. Dropped Laravel 8 and 9 Support:**
     The package now supports Laravel 10, 11, and 12.

 **4. Passing Callback URLs as Parameters**

 ### Passing Callback URLs as Parameters